getvariant/variant-java-servlet-adapter/README.md

 A Java application, in order to take advantage of [Variant Experience Server](http://www.getvariant.com/resources/docs/0-9/experience-server/user-guide/), must integratie with the [Variant Java Client](https://www.getvariant.com/resources/docs/0-9/clients/variant-java-client/).
 It makes no assumption about the host application whatsoever.
 However, many Java Web applications are written on top of the Servlet API, either directly or via a servlet-based framework, such as Spring MVC.
 Such applications should take advantage of this servlet adapter, instead of coding directly to the general Variant Java API.

 Servlet adapter wraps the Variant Java client with a higher level API, which re-writes all environment-dependent method signatures in terms of familiar servlet objects `HttpServletRequest` and `HttpServletResponse`.
-The servlet adapter preserves 100% of the underlying Java client’s functionality and comes with out-of-the-box implementations of all [environment-dependent classes](https://www.getvariant.com/resources/docs/0-9/clients/variant-java-client/#section-3.4).
+The servlet adapter preserves all of the underlying Java client’s functionality and comes with out-of-the-box implementations of all [environment-dependent classes](https://www.getvariant.com/resources/docs/0-9/clients/variant-java-client/#section-3.4).

 Servlet adapter consists of the following three components:
-* [VariantFilter](https://getvariant.github.io/variant-java-servlet-adapter/com/variant/client/servlet/VariantFilter.html) bootstraps the servlet adapter and underlying Variant client and implements all the core functionality a simple Variant experiment will require.
-Integrates with the host application as a servlet filter.
+* [VariantFilter](https://getvariant.github.io/variant-java-servlet-adapter/com/variant/client/servlet/VariantFilter.html) bootstraps the servlet adapter and underlying Variant client and implements all the core functionality a simple Variant experience variation will require.
+Must be configured in the host application's `web.xml`.
-* Implementations of all environment-dependent classes in terms of servlet API objects.
+* HTTP Cookie based implementations of the [targeting tracker](https://getvariant.github.io/variant-java-servlet-adapter/com/variant/client/servlet/TargetingTrackerHttpCookie.html) and the [session ID tracker](https://getvariant.github.io/variant-java-servlet-adapter/com/variant/client/servlet/SessionIdTrackerHttpCookie.html).
 * Updated [configuration file](https://github.com/getvariant/variant-java-servlet-adapter/blob/master/src/main/resources/variant.conf).

 ## 2. Classpath Installation